The football season may be about to end but the new Nations League campaign is only just beginning.

 Will Euro 2024 places be at stake in the Nations League?

-Four years ago, the Nations League was responsible for providing all 16 teams for the Euro 2020 play-offs.
+This system contrasts with that used for Euro 2020 when the Nations League was responsible for providing all 16 teams for the play-offs.

 It was a format which was widely welcomed, particularly by Europe's smaller nations.
 It meant one of the teams in League D was guaranteed a place at Euro 2020.
 In the end, that team was North Macedonia.